bborncr/RAK831-GettingStarted-US915-TTN/README.md

 * In `gateways` click on `register gateway`
 * Select `I'm using the legacy packet forwarder`
 * Copy your Gateway ID into the form
-* Choose the US Frequency Plan and ttn-router-us-west
+* Choose the US Frequency Plan and `ttn-router-us-west`
-* Select the location of you gateway in the map
+* Select the location of the gateway in the map
 * Click on `Register Gateway`
 ### Replace the default `global_config.json` file with the US915 version
 The default `global_config.json` file is for the European band.
 We need to replace this file with a US915 band version.
 Using the following three commands we move to the `/opt/ttn-gateway/bin` directory, then download the `US-global_conf.json` file and then finally replace the `global_config.json` file.